hy-tang/Maolab_website/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Our research is focused on Ageing, Cancer, Stem cell & DNA repair" subtitle = ""
+title = "Our research is focused on Ageing, Cancer, Stem cell and DNA repair" subtitle = ""

 [design]